 Screenshot automatic annotation

-Usually, the authors of a user's guide have to add comments to screenshots and highlight essential software details on them.
-With annotated screenshots, the user can understand the program and the functions behind the individual interface elements.
+Usually, the authors of documentation have to annotate screenshots, add explanatory comments, and highlight essential software features on them.
+With annotated screenshots, the user can better understand the program concept and the functions behind the interface elements.

-Dr.Explain makes it easy for you to create such annotated screenshots.
+Dr.Explain simplifies screen annotation for user documentation.
 Dr.Explain algorithms automatically highlight elements on the screen and create numbered annotations.
 All you have to do is to add descriptive text.

 Customize the appearance of the annotations and choose the style that matches the manual and product design.
 Add descriptions to interface elements.

-Once the annotation is completed, you get an informative screenshot that describes the functions and features of the software in detail.
+Once the screenshot annotation is completed, you get an informative illustration that describes the functions and features of the software in detail.

-The ability to annotate screenshots will simplify the work of a technical writer who does not need to use third-party programs to describe the interface.
-Users will be more comfortable dealing with properly illustrated documentation.
+The ability to automatically annotate screenshots will simplify the work of a technical writer who does not need to use third-party programs to describe the software user interface.
+Users will be more comfortable dealing with properly illustrated help documentation.